BLTP1

-Uncharacterized protein KIAA1109 is a protein that in humans is encoded by the KIAA1109 gene.
+Bridge-like lipid transfer protein family member 1 BLTP1 (previously known as KIAA1109) is a protein that in humans is encoded by the BLTP1 gene.
+This protein functions as a molecular bridge involved in the transport of lipids from the endoplasmic reticulum to phospholipid membranes.

-This protein has a function that is not yet understood.
-KIAA1109 has 3 aliases, FSA (fragile site-associated) protein, MGC110967 and DKFZp781P0474.
+Other aliases included FSA (fragile site-associated) protein, MGC110967 and DKFZp781P0474.

-An ortholog of KIAA1109 has been found in Drosophila, responsible for regulating synaptic vesicle recycling and certain brain related functions.
-Drosophila exhibiting mutated KIAA1109 were unable to walk or stand upright for long periods and exhibited seizures, reminiscent of severe neurological defects.
+An ortholog of BLTP1 has been found in Drosophila, responsible for regulating synaptic vesicle recycling and certain brain related functions.
+Drosophila exhibiting mutated BLTP1 were unable to walk or stand upright for long periods and exhibited seizures, reminiscent of severe neurological defects.
 This led to it being given the name "Tweek", after a character in South Park.